philthompson10/pyqtdeploy/doc/sysroot.rst

 .. option:: --options

-    This causes the configurable options of each component specified in the TOML specification file to be displayed on ``stdout``.
+    This causes the configurable options of each component specified in the sysroot specification file to be displayed on ``stdout``.
 The program will then terminate.

 .. option:: --python EXECUTABLE

     ``EXECUTABLE`` is the full path name of the host Python interpreter.
-It overrides any value provided by the sysroot but the version must be compatible with that specified in the TOML specification file.
+It overrides any value provided by the sysroot but the version must be compatible with that specified in the sysroot specification file.

 .. option:: --qmake EXECUTABLE

     ``EXECUTABLE`` is the full path name of the host :program:`qmake`.
-It overrides any value provided by the sysroot but the version must be compatible with that specified in the TOML specification file.
+It overrides any value provided by the sysroot but the version must be compatible with that specified in the sysroot specification file.

 .. option:: --source-dir DIR

-    ``DIR`` is the name of a directory containing any local copies of source archives used to install the components specified in the TOML specification file.
+    ``DIR`` is the name of a directory containing any local copies of source archives used to install the components specified in the sysroot specification file.
 It may be specified any number of times and each directory will be searched in turn.
 If a local copy cannot be found then the component plugin will attempt to download it.

 .. option:: --sysroots-dir DIR